PurblePlace2323/juniorscientist/README.md

 ~Code by PurblePlace2323
 If possible I will regularly update this site once a week for it to be better.
 Additional notes-
-The site uses no cookies and does not collect user data.
+The site does not collect user data.
+The first page is just a captcha.
 It is only a document and keeps record of my status till now.
-Warning: (This is very rare but language may be inappropriate in some parts of the website.)
 Last update to the site was on- 23-05-2024 Time:05:15 PM